ndrewtl/airspace-jekyll/_posts/2018-04-17-stan-intro.md

 In this introductory tutorial we'll go through the iterative process of model building starting with a linear model.
 In our advanced `Stan` tutorial we will explore more complex model structures.

 First, before building a model you need to define your question and get to know your data.
-Explore it, plot it, calculate some summary statistics.
+Explore them, plot them, calculate some summary statistics.

 Once you have a sense of your data and what question you want to answer with your statistical model, you can begin the iterative process of building a Bayesian model: